StratusLab/stratuslab.github.com/_posts/2012-12-04-try-reference-cloud-infrastructures.md

 ---

-A StratusLab reference infrastructure is available and offers access to external third parties in order to test and evaluate our cloud solution.
-This infrastructure is built with the latest stable releases of the StratusLab distribution and provides two types of cloud services:
+A StratusLab reference infrastructure is available and offers access for testing and evaluating our cloud solution.
+This infrastructure is built with the latest stable releases of the StratusLab distribution.

-The physical cloud-computing infrastructure is located in two sites
+The physical cloud-computing infrastructure is located in Orsay, France and is operated by [LAL][lal] (cloud.lal.stratuslab.eu).

-* Athens, Greece - operated by [GRNET][grnet] (cloud.grnet.stratuslab.eu)
-* Paris, France - operated by [LAL][lal] (cloud.lal.stratuslab.eu)

-The project's [Marketplace][marketplace], containing existing virtual machine images metadata, is hosted by [Trinity College Dublin (TCD), Ireland][tcd].
+The project's [Marketplace][marketplace], containing existing virtual machine images metadata, is also hosted by LAL.

 Registration
 ------------